09 February 2021 | Scott Nursten

-Firstly, let's clear up what is meant by each.
+Firstly, let's clear up what is meant by each, then we'll see where they belong in your cyber resilience strategy.

 Continuous Vulnerability Assessment (CVA) is all about using an automated platform to identify vulnerabilities in your corporate IT infrastructure.